jdangelo-rh/ztp-lab/README.md

 *** The path should specify the path to the SiteConfig or PolicyGenTemplate CRs respectively
 ```

-- Apply pipeline configuration to your hub cluster using the following command.

-`$ oc apply -k out/argocd/deployment`

 - Crear Secret con los valores de las BMC y Pull-Secret: